ahmedishtiaq9777/Focustime/README.md

    - Real-time notifications received by the frontend app via WebSockets.
    - Tasks and notifications displayed with dynamic updates.

+5. **Admin and Error Logs**
+   - Admin Can see the error Logs from the frontend
 ---

 ## Improvements (In Progress)